Community Corrections/Home Confinement

 - After the birth of their babies, mothers will receive assistance in securing housing, employment, and day-care facilities.
 Ongoing counseling and support will be available, if required.
 The new mothers will always know that Shepherd’s Maternity House a program of Catholic Social Services regards them as part of its family.

-- The St. Ann’s Program in Hazleton secures four 2-bedroom apartments and four 3-bedroom apartments, for occupation by persons with a qualifying disability, along with their families.
+- Located in Hazleton and the Wyoming Valley, the St. Ann’s Expansion Program secures 2-bedroom apartments and 3-bedroom apartments, for occupation by persons with a qualifying disability, along with their families.

 St. Anthony’s Haven

 - An emergency shelter for homeless men and women is located at 409-411 Olive Street, Scranton.
 Separate facilities for both sexes are available.
 It is open 365 days a year – summer and winter hours vary.
 The Shelter provides a place to sleep and share companionship.
 Meals, snacks, shower facilities and laundry services are also available.

 - Catholic Social Services of Lackawanna County and Mercy Health Partners have formed a partnership as co-developers of an apartment building near Lake Scranton.
 It provides unique “supportive” housing services to eligible senior citizens who live independently, but may need light housekeeping, meals, transportation, and health related services as they continue to age.

 - Catholic Social Services obtained the former St. Hedwig’s School in Kingston and reconfigured it into ten one-bedroom apartments and two two-bedroom apartments designed for veterans and their dependant families.
 Additionally, a full range of supportive services will be provided by C.S.S. to the veterans as well as helping them find jobs, educational, recreational, and other opportunities within the community.

 - This program for homeless individuals provides four single bedroom apartments.
 Fringe case managment services available.
 Rental rates are below fair market value.